 - Release: 2019

-The first game we’re going to check out is Risk of Rain 2, an indie darling that is an incredible sandwich of experiences you have to play to believe.
+The next game we’re going to check out is Risk of Rain 2, an indie darling that is an incredible sandwich of experiences you have to play to believe.
 It may clock in at number seven on this list, but it could hang with the heavyweight triple-A contenders any day of the week.

 It’s a procedural game which randomizes the levels each time you play.
 It’s a roguelike where death carries a heavy penalty, and the game continues to endlessly ramp up in difficulty until you fall beneath the surging tide of enemies.
 And of course, it’s a looter shooter.
 There’s tons of crazy items to hoard for yourself (your teammate didn’t see it first, let’s be honest) with dramatic gameplay consequences.
 Grab the Hopoo Feather for bonus jumps, the Alien Head for reduced ability cooldowns, or the Goat Hoof for bonus movement speed.
 Yeah, it’s one of those sorts of games.
 It doesn’t take itself too seriously, but that doesn’t mean you should let your guard down.